basharjehadi/smart-rental-platform-clean/README.md

 3. **Landlord with paying tenant** → Should see tenant in eligible targets
 4. **Landlord without paying tenant** → Should not see property in targets
 5. **Payment verification** → Only SUCCEEDED payments unlock chat

+## Refunds (Move‑in Cancellation)

+When support approves a tenant move‑in issue, the platform unwinds the booking and issues refunds.

+What happens:
+- Stripe: `refundOfferPayments(offerId)` calls Stripe’s Refund API per payment and marks our `Payment` as `CANCELLED` with the refund id recorded (in `errorMessage`, prefixed `REFUNDED:`).
+- Mock gateways (dev): Payments are marked `CANCELLED` to represent a refund; real gateway integrations should implement refund APIs similarly to Stripe.

+Key code:
+- `backend/src/controllers/moveInVerificationController.js` → `adminApproveCancellation()` orchestrates unwind then calls `refundOfferPayments`.
+- `backend/src/controllers/paymentController.js` → `refundOfferPayments()` performs provider‑aware refunds and emits realtime notifications.

+Environment for live refunds:
+- `STRIPE_SECRET_KEY`, `STRIPE_WEBHOOK_SECRET` must be set.